ipfs-shipyard/ipfs-primer/publishing-changes/lessons/create-webpage.md

  432.98 KiB / 432.98 KiB [=============================================] 100.00%
 ```

-Notice that you used the command `ipfs add` with the `-r` option to tell IPFS to recursively add the contents of the directory to your local IPFS node.
+Notice that you used the command `ipfs add` with the `-r` option to tell IPFS to recursively add the contents of the directory.

 ## Explanation

-You can work on a webpage locally and then add it to your IPFS node.
+You can work on a webpage locally and then add it to IPFS.
 When you add your webpage directory content to IPFS, you use `ipfs add` with the `-r` option to recursively add all of the files within the directory to IPFS.

 ## Next Steps